Essential Compliance Glossary

 Audit Compliance

 What is Audit Compliance?
 Audit compliance refers to the process of ensuring that an organization adheres to the relevant laws, regulations, and industry standards.
-The objective of audit compliance is to identify any areas of non-compliance and to take corrective action to address them.
-The audit compliance process involves reviewing the organization’s policies, procedures, and...
+The objective is to identify any areas of non-compliance and to take corrective action to address them.
+The process involves reviewing the organization’s policies, procedures, and practices to ensure that they...

 Audit Controls